ajones-programming/Pixel-Perfect-Screen-Size/README.md

 -
 - Create multiple resolutions for the pixel viewport.
 This will allow Unity to choose which resolution is correct for any users screensize, choosing the biggest viewport.
 - Get rid of the black border by creating a new type of Pixel Perfect camera, which does not clear to black before drawing the viewport.
+- Allow the border around the viewport to be customisable!
 - Demonstration of UI
 - Allow other areas of the game to know what the current resolution is, and make changes if necessary
 - Create multiple cameras for the border, world view, and UI